unreasonablyEffective42/microLisp/Tutorial.md

            /  \
           5   '()
 ```
-In both map and filer, we had to visit each element of the
-list and do something with it.
-Folding a list is a way to
-traverse a list and apply a function to its members
-left folding, or `foldl`, starts at the left, or front of a list
-and consumes the elements one by one with a binary function,
-where the result of the previous application is passed forward
-to be used as the second argument to the function, going until
-we reach the end of the list.
+In both map and filter, we had to visit each element of the list and do something with it.
+Folding a list is a way to traverse a list and apply a function to its members.
+Left folding, or `foldl`, starts at the left, or front of a list and consumes the elements one by one with a binary function, where the result of the previous application is passed forward to be used as the second argument to the function, going until we reach the end of the list.
 ```Scheme
 ;foldl takes a binary (two argument) function fn
 ;a 'default' value z, and a list to fold over, xs